Best Payment Methods for Freelancers: Fees, Speed, and Security Compared (2026)

 - Widely trusted

 Don't overthink it.
-Start with Stripe for most invoices, offer ACH for larger amounts, and add Wise when you get international clients.
+Pick one default payment method, offer bank transfer for larger amounts, and add Wise when you get international clients.